RJPearson94/terraform-twilio-autopilot/README.md

 This is a terraform module for managing an Autopilot assistant.

-!> This module will destroy the model build before creating a new one

 This module uses the community Twilio Terraform Provider (also maintained by the module [author](https://github.com/RJPearson94))

 - [Terraform Registry](https://registry.terraform.io/providers/RJPearson94/twilio/latest)